CH6832/version-prediction-system/README.md

 * **RStudio IDE** - [RStudio IDE User Guide](https://docs.posit.co/ide/user/)
 * **Markdown** - [Markdown Syntax](https://www.markdownguide.org/basic-syntax/)

+## AI Assistance

+The ChatGPT-4 model was utilized throughout the project to assist with fixing bugs, refining code logic, and enhancing the overall readability of documentation.
+It also played a key role in correcting grammar, spelling, and improving the clarity of all textual components, ensuring the documentation is polished and professional.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.